-MARINE ENGINE
+3.8 MARINE ENGINE

 Bolts 1 are lock-nutted.
-The Bolts 3 are #" long and are lock-nutted twice as shown.
-The 24" Strips 4 must be guite free to move when the crankshaft is rotated.
+The Bolts 3 are # long and are lock-nutted twice as shown.
+The 21 Strips 4 must be quite free to move when the crankshaft is rotated.

 The piston rod is held by two Spring Clips, one at each side of the Angle Bracket pivotally fastened by one of the Bolts 1.
-Inside the cylinder the Rods slide through holes in a 25" Strip and a Trunnion 2.
-In order to show the construction clearly part of the cylinder has been cut away in the illustration.
+Inside the cylinder the Rods slide through holes in a 24" Strip and a Trunnion 2.
+In order to show the construction clearly, part of the cylinder has been cut away in the illustration.

 The Rod carrying two 1" Pulleys passes through the centre hole in the outer Wheel Disc.
-A #" x #" Angle Bracket is bolted to the Disc in such a position that when the Disc is turned the Angle Bracket engages with a Spring Clip on the Rod.
-It is important that all nuts and bolts are made quite secure with the spanner and screwend of the guide Cord is tied to a 14" x 4" Double Angle Strip near the top of the tower, and the other end to the Double Bracket at the bottom of the anchorage.
+A \(\frac{1}{2} \times \frac{1}{2} \) Angle Bracket is bolted to the Disc in such a position that when the Disc is turned the Angle Bracket engages with a Spring Clip on the Rod.
+It is important that all nuts and bolts are made qu'te secure with the spanner and screw-